Almost strict domination and anti-de Sitter 3-manifolds

+It is well-understood that the boundedness of the length spectrum implies that $(\psi_n^*\rho_1)$ converges along a subsequence to some new Fuchsian representation $\rho_\infty: \Gamma \to \textrm{PSL}_2(\mathbb{R})$.
 We now restrict the $[\mu_n], [\psi_n]$ to this chosen subsequence.
 Since the mapping class group acts properly discontinuously on the Teichm{\"u}ller space, it follows that $[\psi_n^*\rho_1]=[\rho_\infty]$ for all $n$ large enough.
 In particular, $\psi_n$ is isotopic to $\psi_m$ for all $n,m$ large enough.
 This completes the proof of Lemma \ref{evenconstant}.